TheRobinPk/space_collector/README.md

 - tracer les planetes puis les vaisseaux (pas par joueur, mais globalement)
 - limiter dans la fréquence des radars
 - Planet destruction with high energy attack?
+- Des points si on tire sur quelqu'un ?
+- When a team has collected all its planets, the game stops
+- When the game ran 5 minutes, the game stops

 ## Rules